 It also goes without saying that when our students learn about content at a deeper level their writing will be richer.

-STEP 5: JUMP INTO CONTENT ABSORBING PHASE AND INCORPORATE NOTE-TAKING
+STEP 5: JUMP INTO THE CONTENT ABSORBING PHASE AND INCORPORATE NOTE-TAKING

 Why?
 The simple answer is because you want to remember all the fabulous information you’ve learned so you can apply it in your teaching.